petercz1/video_reformatter/README.md

 ## installation

 * copy the files into  a directory of your choice.
-* adjust settings in src/class-settings.php
+* adjust settings in src/class-settings.php, specifically **the l
 * run with `php index.php`
 * if debug is enabled, watch for problems in debug.log